WitnesChan/Peru-MDA-Ship/README.md

+## Note on Organization of Project

+The Peru team is submitting one app and three Jupyter Notebooks for evaluation.

+App: an app is created to covers topics on heatwave trend analysis.
+Further instructions on accessing the app are shown in the following sections.

+Notebooks: in the ‘/notebooks’ folder, the 3 Jupyter Notebooks presented for evaluation are titled: ‘Reddit_Sentimental_Analysis.ipynb’, ‘heatwave_on_gdp.ipynb’, and ‘mda_mortality.ipynb’.

 ## Running an example app after cloning the repo

 You will need to run application and notebooks to investigate heatwave, and specify filenames, from the